syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/CornerShape-Customization.md

 The backdrop can only be shaped on the top left and top right corners.

 >**NOTE**
-Set BackgroundColor to the content of the BackdropBackLayer and not set to the BackdropBackLayer itself.
+Set the `BackgroundColor` property to the content of the BackdropBackLayer and not set to the BackdropBackLayer itself.

 Both the side of the corner radius can be customized separately by setting [LeftCornerRadius](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~LeftCornerRadius.html) and [RightCornerRadius](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~RightCornerRadius.html) properties of [BackdropFrontLayer](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer.html).